 Origin of the Recipe for Easy Classic Date Squares:

 I found the inspiration for this recipe in the food section of the newspaper, the Ottawa Citizen.
 This one dates back to 2006.
-I have made my usual changes to the recipe – I totally eliminated the brown sugar in the date filling, since I think that dates are sweet enough, and I decreased the amount of salt.
+I have made my usual changes to the recipe – I eliminated all the brown sugar in the date filling, since dates are sweet enough, and I decreased the amount of salt.

-This recipe for these Easy Classic Date Squares is the perfect dessert any time of the year.
+This date bar recipe is the perfect dessert any time of the year.

-As a final thought, I would like to dedicate this recipe for these Easy Classic Date Squares to my mom and to my sister’s mother-in-law.
+As a final thought, I would like to dedicate this post to my mom and to my sister’s mother-in-law.

 THANKS SO MUCH for following and being part of the She Loves Biscotti community where you will find Simple & Tasty Family-Friendly Recipes with an Italian Twist.